 Quite thoughtfully, Augustine provided an account of his time as a Manichaean, in his autobiography Confessions.
 It is from him that we know as much as we do, about the Manichean movement in the 5th century, at least in the West.

 Moreover, as noted originally, Mani himself had been an Elkasaite Gnostic who considered himself an apostle of Jesus, not unlike Paul aka Saul of Tarsus.
-Manichaeism did have a great deal in common with Gnostic Christianity — even if it also had a lot other content from other religious traditions.
+Manichaeism did have something in common with Gnostic Christianity — even if it also had a lot other content from other religious traditions.

 Within the Greco-Roman world, Manichaeans and Christians were sometimes mistaken for one another by outsiders.
-Christians opposed the faith in the strongest terms, some of them considering it a Christian “heresy,” while others simply recognized it as a threat to Christianity’s existence.
+Christians opposed the faith in the strongest terms, some of them considering it a Christian “heresy,” while others recognized it as a different faith, but one that posed a threat to Christianity’s existence.

 And that might be the most important pivot-point between the two.
 Manichaeanism and Christianity appealed to many of the same sorts of people: the urban lower and middle classes.
 Its teachings weren’t any more foreign to such people than Christianity was; and in some cases it had a more attractive pedigree, particularly in regions that bordered Persia and found anything related to Persia fascinating.
-This may be one reason a story of the Magi paying homage to the infant Jesus is included in the gospel of Matthew.
+It’s this traditional fascination with Persia that may explain the story of the Magi paying homage to the infant Jesus included in the gospel of Matthew.

-Another religion that rivaled Christianity, Mithraism, had a similar Persian pedigree, although in short order it became the plaything of the Roman legions and some of the aristocratic classes, leaving out the urban lower class.
+Another religion that rivaled Christianity, Mithraism, had a similar Persian pedigree, at least ostensibly (its chief deity was the Persian god Mithra).
+But in short order it became the plaything of the Roman legions and some of the aristocratic classes, leaving out nearly all the urban lower and middle classes.

 Manichaeism and Christianity had other commonalities.
 Both were by far minority religions in the Roman Empire; were generally frowned upon by larger Greco-Roman society; and for brief spells actively persecuted within the Roman Empire.
 This might have created the potential for them to be drawn together, but that doesn’t appear to have happened.